DipeekaJadhav1/Landing-Page-mbba/README.md

 Lead Generation Form: An interactive application form for collecting user details.
 Dynamic Interactivity: JavaScript validation for form inputs.
 Accessible and SEO-friendly: Includes semantic HTML and meta descriptions.

 Demo
+You can check out a live demo of the project here:https://unrivaled-cheesecake-8db2b4.netlify.app/

 Technologies Used
 HTML: For structuring the content.